instancio/instancio/website/docs/user-guide.md

 Instancio uses reflection at field level to populate objects.
 The main reason for using fields and not setters is <a hred="https://docs.oracle.com/javase/tutorial/java/generics/erasure.html" target="_blank">type erasure</a>.
 It is not possible to determine the generic type of method parameters at runtime.
-However, generic type information is available at field level.
+However, generic type information is available at field level:
-In other words:

 ``` java linenums="1" hl_lines="2 4"